pearchew/personal_expense_tracker/README.md

-# Personal Expense Tracker 📉
+# Zen 📉

 > A zero-cost, serverless, offline-capable personal finance ecosystem built for the frustrated minimalist.
 No subscriptions, no ads, no forced banking integrations—just your data, perfectly formatted, exactly how you want it.

 ## 🧠 The Philosophy
 Modern budgeting apps are bloated.
 They charge you $10/month to look at your own money, sell your data, and take 15 seconds to load a dashboard.
-ZenSpend is a radical departure.
+Zen is a radical departure.
 It uses a **Bring Your Own Database (BYOD)** architecture, leveraging Google Sheets as a free backend, Apple Shortcuts as an ingestion engine, and a React Native Web App as a lightning-fast frontend.

 ## 🏗️ The Architecture